instadeepai/emmo/docs/explanations/em_algorithm.md

 Usually the EM algorithm is run multiple times with different initializations and the run with the highest $\log(\mathcal{L})$ is reported as output.

-## EM-based deconvolution for MHC-II
+## EM-based deconvolution for MHC2

-EMMo implements a version of [MoDec](https://github.com/GfellerLab/MoDec) [(Racle et al., 2019)](https://www.nature.com/articles/s41587-019-0289-6), which is an EM-based method adapted for the purpose of (i) identification of MHC-II binding core motifs and (ii) deconvolution of multi-allelic of MHC-II ligand samples.
+EMMo implements a version of [MoDec](https://github.com/GfellerLab/MoDec) [(Racle et al., 2019)](https://www.nature.com/articles/s41587-019-0289-6), which is an EM-based method adapted for the purpose of (i) identification of MHC2 binding core motifs and (ii) deconvolution of multi-allelic of MHC2 ligand samples.
 The method takes as input a list of $N$ peptides and (a range of) the number $K$ of classes, which correspond to the alleles/specificities that are expected to be contained in the list.
 The EM algorithm then aims at maximizing the following log likelihood function: